MinAiSpaces/rushhour/README.md

     - **`code/`**: Contains the core implementation of the game
         - **`algorithms/`**: Heuristic and randomization algorithms
             - `__init__.py`
-            - `a_star.py`: Implements A* algorithm for solving the game
+            - `a_star.py`: Implements a A* algorithm for solving the game
             - `breadth_first.py`: Implements a Breadth First Search (BFS) algorithm for solving the game
             - `depth_first.py`: Implements a Depth First Search (DFS) algorithm for solving the game
             - `heuristics.py`: Implements some additional heuristics for solving the game
-            - `randomize.py`: Implements randomization algorithms for solving the game
+            - `randomise.py`: Implements randomization algorithms for solving the game
             - `steprefiner.py`: Implements 'step refiner' heuristics for solving the game
         - **`classes/`**: Representations of the core objects
             - `__init__.py`